-A. Without a permit no newsstand shall be placed within one hundred twenty feet (120') of any corner or other location with more than four (4) newsstands, or a modular unit newsstand with a capacity of at least four (4) units, or within one hundred twenty feet (120') of an attended newsstand.

-B. As long as the requirements of Section 15.14.030 are not violated, an authorizing official may defer enforcing the congestion control criteria of subsection A at a location until a complaint is made by a publisher, distributor, property owner, or member of the public.

-C. If a complaint is made that the criteria in subsection A are exceeded, or an application is made for a permit under this section, the authorized official shall determine whether the totality of newsstands at such location will conflict with the requirements of Section 15.14.030.
-If no such conflict is evident, and the authorizing official using the guidelines in Section 15.14.010 shall determine that the placement represents a reasonable accommodation furthering the overall public interest, the authorizing official may issue a permit for such proposed newsstand.
+- A. Without a permit no newsstand shall be placed within one hundred twenty feet (120') of any corner or other location with more than four (4) newsstands, or a modular unit newsstand with a capacity of at least four (4) units, or within one hundred twenty feet (120') of an attended newsstand. - B. As long as the requirements of Section 15.14.030 are not violated, an authorizing official may defer enforcing the congestion control criteria of subsection A of this section at a location until a complaint is made by a publisher, distributor, property owner, or member of the public. - C. If a complaint is made that the criteria in subsection A of this section are exceeded, or an application is made for a permit under this section, the authorized official shall determine whether the totality of newsstands at such location will conflict with the requirements of Section 15.14.030.
+If no such conflict is evident, and the authorizing official using the guidelines in Section 15.14.010 shall determine that the placement represents a reasonable accommodation furthering the overall public interest, the authorizing official may issue a permit for such proposed newsstand. - D. In determining whether to issue or deny a permit for a proposed newsstand under this section, the Director of Transportation shall consider: (1) whether there is a satisfactory alternate location for such newsstand in the vicinity, and if no such location exists, (2) whether an existing newsstand shall be displaced for such proposed newsstand.

-c, contact

-D. Upon the timely appeal of the issuance or denial by the authorizing official of a permit for a proposed newsstand under this section, the Street Use Appeals Board shall determine: (1) whether there is a satisfactory alternate location for such newsstand in the vicinity, and if no such location exists, (2) whether an existing newsstand shall be displaced for such proposed newsstand.
 When necessary, allocations of space for newsstands at particular locations as provided herein shall be made in a manner which:

-(a) Offers the public convenient access to all publications, whether of large or small circulation:

-(b) Guarantees to all publishers a reasonable representation of their newsstands in public places;

-(c) Provides opportunity for placement of newsstands for new publications;

-(d) Encourages efficient use of space through attractive multiple-publication modular units; and

-(e) Minimizes hardship to applicants denied permits and to publishers whose newsstands are displaced.
+- (a) Offers the public convenient access to all publications, whether of large or small circulation; - (b) Guarantees to all publishers a reasonable representation of their newsstands in public places; - (c) Provides opportunity for placement of newsstands for new publications; - (d) Encourages efficient use of space through attractive multiple-publication modular units; and - (e) Minimizes hardship to applicants denied permits and to publishers whose newsstands are displaced.

-Before allocating space at any location, the Director of Engineering or the Street Use Appeals Board, as the case may be, shall afford the publishers affected a reasonable opportunity to do so voluntarily.
+Before allocating space at any location, the Director of Transportation shall afford the publishers affected a reasonable opportunity to do so voluntarily.

 (Ord.
+118409 § 51, 1996: Ord.
+118369 § 7, 1996: Ord.
 117569 § 38, 1995: Ord.
 115994 § 19, 1991: Ord.
 106583 § 5, 1977: Ord.
 90047 § 19-E, 1961.)